 We’ve known these gaps in care have existed for decades.
 We’ve also known for nearly a decade that digital mental health care providers like Twill had to be part of the solution.

 What we were less sure about was the need to customize digital therapies to address specific issues and speak to specific audiences.
 If static, “one-size-fits all” digital therapies are effective, a handful of select interventions could service increases in demand.

 But if personalization and context matter, then digital therapies need to be customized to address specific needs while still following a framework that has consistently delivered results.

-Creating Digital Media as Therapy
+Creating Therapeutic Media

 When I left my job as managing editor at the Oprah Winfrey Network in 2013 to lead content creation at Twill, I knew that the supply/demand gap in the mental health space was a growing problem across the globe, and I was excited by the potential to use prescriptive interaction and engagement with content to service unmet mental and physical health care needs.

 I also knew it would be incredibly challenging.